zhouhao628/text-analysis-AST/tests/README.rst

 Unit tests
 ----------

-Launch the test suite by typing from the
+Launch the test suite by typing from the root directory of this repo:

+*$ ./run_tests.sh*